 Surely a key part of testing any new uniform would be for actual American staff to wear the uniform for a few days, while they completed some tasks in a test environment.
 I cannot understand how they did not do sufficient testing for this.

 The fabric needs to breathe, be fairly flexible as crew move around the cabins, and not cause skin irritation.
 Crew will do everything from reach up to an overhead bin, to reach down to retrieve something from under a seat, so the material needs to be able to move with them.

 Holding up under all conditions

 Airline staff, particularly cabin crew, do hundreds of different tasks in all manner of conditions.
 Walking down a runway and posing for a photograph is not one of them.
-The reason so many airline uniforms are plain, dark colours is because they will cover stains and spills more easily than lighter colours will.
+The reason so many airline uniforms are plain, dark colors is because they will cover stains and spills more easily than lighter colors will.

 A spill of red wine won’t work too well with white or light grey!

 Does fashion and formality get in the way?

 I’ve always thought it weird that male cabin crew look like they’re stepping into an important board meeting, or job interview while they’re serving garlic bread or handing out hot towels.
 A full business suit seems wildly impractical, and while low cost carriers often opt for a far more casual polo shirt or jeans and a simple shirt, this seems like it would work much better for the working environment.